Cracking the Nut 2023 .

-Chemonics is proud to sponsor the 2023 Cracking the Nut conference, which will be held June 12-13 at the Chemonics-Washington headquarters.
+Chemonics was proud to sponsor the 2023 Cracking the Nut conference, held June 12-13, 2023 at the Chemonics-Washington headquarters.

-Chemonics is thrilled to welcome leading public and private sector experts to our Chemonics-Washington building to share experiences and best practices for reducing risk and supporting rural agricultural investment.
-The 2023 Cracking the Nut conference will be organized around three themes:
+Chemonics was thrilled to welcome nearly 200 leading public and private sector experts to our Washington, D.C. headquarters to share experiences and best practices for reducing risk and supporting rural agricultural investment.
+The 2023 Cracking the Nut conference was organized around three themes:

 1. Reducing risks associated with rural and agricultural investments;

 2. Using subsidies and blending commercial capital to achieve development impacts;

 The Art of the Pivot: Investing in Chaotic Times